Bringing Pets to Vietnam: 2026 Customs & Visa Rules

 Table of Contents

-To bring a dog or cat into Vietnam, you must prepare three crucial documents:
+To import a dog or cat into Vietnam, the following documentation is required:

-• **2.
-Rabies Vaccination Certificate:** Your pet must be vaccinated against rabies.
-The vaccine must be administered *at least 30 days* but *no more than 12 months* before your arrival date in Vietnam.
+• Rabies Vaccination Certificate: Proof of rabies vaccination administered at least 30 days and no more than 12 months prior to the date of arrival in Vietnam.

-• **3.
-Veterinary Health Certificate:** You need an official health certificate issued by a competent veterinary authority in your home country (e.g., USDA in the USA, DEFRA in the UK).
-This certificate is usually only valid for 7 to 10 days before your flight.
+• Veterinary Health Certificate: An official health certificate issued and endorsed by the competent veterinary authority of the departure country (e.g., USDA in the United States, DEFRA in the United Kingdom).
+This document is typically valid for 7 to 10 days prior to departure.

-If you are bringing **1 or 2 personal pets**, you generally do NOT need a formal import permit.
-However, if you are bringing **3 or more animals**, you are required to apply for a commercial import permit from the Department of Animal Health (DAH) under the Ministry of Agriculture and Rural Development at least 2 weeks before travel.
+Travelers importing 1 or 2 personal pets do not require a formal import permit, regardless of whether entering via a visa exemption or a 90-day eVisa.
+However, importing 3 or more animals requires a commercial import permit issued by the Department of Animal Health (DAH) under the Ministry of Agriculture and Rural Development.
+This application must be submitted at least 14 days prior to travel.

-Upon landing at a major international airport (like Noi Bai in Hanoi or Tan Son Nhat in Ho Chi Minh City), you will collect your pet at the oversized baggage area or the cargo terminal.
-You must then present your pet and all original documents (health certificate, vaccination book, and your passport) to the quarantine officer on duty.
+Upon arrival at a recognized international airport (such as Noi Bai International Airport or Tan Son Nhat International Airport), pets are typically retrieved at the designated oversized baggage or cargo terminal.
+The traveler must present the animal along with all original documentation (health certificate, vaccination records, and passport) to the quarantine officer on duty.

 Frequently Asked Questions